MicrosoftDocs/security/security-docs/zero-trust/azure-networking-legacy.md

 ### Azure Application Gateway

-Azure Application Gateway has two SKU types, v1 and v2, and a WAF version that can be applied to either SKU.
+[Azure Application Gateways](/azure/application-gateway/overview-v2) have two SKU types, v1 and v2, and a WAF version that can be applied to either SKU.
 Microsoft recommends migrating your Azure Application Gateway to the WAF_v2 SKU to benefit from performance upgrades and new features such as autoscaling, custom WAF rules, and support for [Azure Private Link](/azure/private-link/private-link-overview).

 Custom WAF rules allow you to specify conditions to evaluate every request that goes through the Azure Application Gateway.
 These rules have higher priority than the rules in the managed rule sets and can be customized to suit the needs of your application and security requirements.
 The custom WAF rules also can limit access to your web applications by country or regions by matching an IP address to a country code.